cryptedx/copilot-orchestra/README.md

         - Great for sharing among a team.
         - Scoped to the individual project.
     - **Install the custom agents in your User Data for use in all workspaces**
-        - Allows the custom agents to work in any project you open with VSCode Insiders.
+        - Allows the custom agents to work in any project you open with VSCode.
         - Copy files to the User Data location:
-            - Something like `/Users/username/Library/Application Support/Code - Insiders/User/prompts` on Mac, or the equivalent on your system
+            - Something like `/Users/username/Library/Application Support/Code/User/prompts` on Mac, or the equivalent on your system
         - **OR:**
         - Manual Setup Process:
             - Click the chat mode dropdown at the bottom of the copilot chat.